 Astrology and Love

-Astrology is concerned with self-understanding and deeper insights into the personality.
-It tells us about not only about whom we are but what made us who we are.
-Your earliest forgotten childhood memories shape your character and relationships.
-These are fundamental and can be seen through an analysis of your personal horoscope.
+Astrology is really about self-understanding and gaining deeper insights into your personality.
+It reveals not only who you are but whom you’re destined to be with.
+Your earliest forgotten childhood experiences shape your character and relationships.
+They continue to play out in your relationships in an unconscious way.
+These are unique to you and can be seen through an analysis of your personal horoscope.

 Astrologers look clearly into the question of what’s holding you back from finding true love.
 It’s not impossible to land a soulmate but until you find your true self how are you going to discover your perfect partner?
 Are you able to completely accept and love yourself for who you are?
 The chance of finding someone isn’t that hard as long as you don’t build relationships on flimsy emotional foundations.
 This is the main reason for relationships going south.